rainyman2012/Network-Monitoring/README.md

-# This is a project to get all network data and show it off in a beauty user-friendly interface..
+# This is a project to get all network data and show it off in a beautiful user-friendly interface..

 # how to set up?